 Loc.
-R. 26(A)(2)(c) No Waiver of Speedy Trial: To all matters not described above in subsection (A)(2) of this Rule 36, and in which defendant has entered a plea of not guilty to the charges but has not waived the right to speedy trial, which matters shall be scheduled immediately for trial and proceed subject to section (C)(3) et seq. of this Rule 36, and all other applicable rules, including without limitation the Ohio Traffic Rules, and the Ohio Rules of Criminal Procedure.
+R. 26(A)(2)(c) No Waiver of Speedy Trial: To all matters not described above in subsection (A)(2) of this Rule 36, and in which defendant has entered a plea of not guilty to the charges but has not filed a waiver of indefinite duration and scope of the right to a speedy trial, which matters shall be scheduled immediately for trial and proceed subject to section (C)(3) et seq. of this Rule 36, and all other applicable rules, including without limitation the Ohio Traffic Rules, and the Ohio Rules of Criminal Procedure.

 Loc.
-R. 36(C)(4)(
+R. 36(C)(4)(c)

+Sentencing—By Video: Subject to Crim.
+R. 43, the defendant may waive, in writing or on the record, the defendant’s right to be physically present for sentencing, upon leave of court, including without limitation leave to participate in sentencing by video imaging connection between the Medina Municipal Court and the Medina County Jail.

 Loc.
 R. 37(C)(3)

 Timing/Receipt: Absent leave of Court, a written plea of Not Guilty must be received by the Clerk of Court on or before the original arraignment date or the date to which it has been continued.
 The date that a Loc.
-R. 37-compliant written plea of Not Guilty is time-stamped by the Clerk shall be considered the arraignment date in the matter for all other purposes.
+R. 37-compliant written plea of Not Guilty is time-stamped and journalized by the Clerk shall be considered the arraignment date in the matter for all other purposes.

 Loc.
-R. 49(B) &(5)
+R. 49(B)(4) &(5)

+Exhibits: Absent leave of court, the number of pages of exhibits and other attachments that may be attached to a small claim complaint or a small claim counterclaim is limited to fifteen (15) single-sided pages.
+All such exhibits and attachments shall be on 8 ½” by 11” white paper without cover or backing.
+All exhibits and attachments must be individually marked with a prominent exhibit number (plaintiff) or letter (defendant).
+Filers must not attach as an exhibit any pleading or other paper already on file with the court.
+Filers are not permitted to attach any photograph as an exhibit.

+(5) Rejection of Filings: The court may reject for filing any pleading or other paper that fails to comply with these rules, unless such noncompliance is expressly approved by the court.
+Any non-compliant pleading or other paper may be rejected, stricken, or dismissed without prejudice.